dawid232323/volontario/volontario.client/volontario.client.application/volontario/README.md

 # Volontario

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.2 and npm version 9.1.2.

-## Development server
+## Install dependencies

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+To install all necessary dependencies run `npm i` in this directory.

 ## Code scaffolding